 A few weeks ago, I took some time to explore a beautiful role-play region called Vikings, and during my short visit, I had the opportunity to play with an interesting combat meter called HIT Combat.
 Weeks later, another story-line took my character to a region that also had the same combat system.
 But this time, I was in Gor playing with something called HIT Gor.

-Second Life®, there are now three combat meters to choose from.
+Just in Gorean role-play sims of Second Life®, there are now three combat meters to choose from.
 Although some of the features can be a laborious process, the whole experience is fun and surprisingly strategic.
 But, what is the HIT Gor meter?
 What are the other available meters for Goren role-play and combat?
 What are the main differences between them?
 Where can I find these meters? – being a role-player in the community, I am determined to answer these questions for you and give my input on what features I would like to see improved.
 Readers are invited to keep the discussion going in the comments below; give us your opinion and what can be done to further improve them.

 Let it be clear: I’m not here to diminish the meters or their creators in any way, shape or form.
 We all should be appreciative on the time and effort the developers dedicate to maintain these gadgets running properly, providing us with endless hours of fun.
 Glitches happen and bugs are predictable in the age of technology.
 If you encounter a problem with any of these combat systems, send a notecard or IM one of the team members.
 Leave hate where it belongs: in your mom's basement.